dhruvgairola/dhruvgairola.github.io/_posts/blog/2019-03-10-Cryptocurrency-Speculation.md

 Admittedly crypto-kitties may not be the best showcase for NFTs since the utility of owning digital cats is marginal at best.
 Moreover, the value of owning a CK token is due to the image of a cat.
 The mapping of a CK token to a cat image is controlled by a centralized website, and if this website goes out of business, CK tokens lose all their value.
 This is different from owning physical collectibles like baseball cards which can exist independently of the issuing organization.

-It is important to note that crypto-collectibles are initial attempts at utilizing NFTs and that better use-cases could gain popularity in the future [14].
-For example, distributing event tickets on the blockchain can enable P2P ticket sales, eliminating fees charged by ticket issuing companies while also solving ticketing fraud [15].
+It is important to note that crypto-collectibles are initial attempts at utilizing NFTs and that better use-cases could gain popularity in the future [16].
+For example, distributing event tickets on the blockchain can enable P2P ticket sales, eliminating fees charged by ticket issuing companies while also solving ticketing fraud [17].
 However, these applications are in very early stages.

+## Other Use-cases

+* Distributed exchanges.
+* DAOs.
+* Prediction markets.
+* Advertising.
+* **Gambling.** The majority of the dApps on the Ethereum ecosystem are gambling-related.
+Moreover, many of them have really low volumes.
+* Distributed data storage.
+* ICOs.

+# My Recommendation

+If you had $100 to gamble away and wanted to invest in cryptocurrencies for profit, I would recommend putting the majority of that into Ethereum ($60), a portion into Bitcoin ($20) and a smaller chunk into Maker ($10).
+The remaining $10 could go anywhere as you please, but I would personally pick Stellar ($5) and Ripple ($5).
+The best moment to withdraw these investments would be when major news outlets restart the hype on cryptocurrencies or when regular Joes want to get in on the action.

+Ethereum is great because it enables developers to build a vast array of applications on its platform and since all fees are paid in ETH, there is some justification for an investment.
+Bitcoin is the next logical investment, not necessarily because of usefulness but rather because the entire cryptocurrency market follows the price movement of BTC.
+A smaller investment in Maker is supported by my belief that stablecoins are crucial to any widespread adoption.
+Stellar and Ripple are solving problems in the B2B space which is probably where cryptocurrency is the most useful (in the short term).

+Coins which I considered but rejected include Nano and Litecoin (I'm not bullish on P2P payments), IOTA and Cardano (research projects), Monero and Zcash (amazing tech but cannot be regulated), NEO (completely centralized) and Tron and EOS (general shadyness).

 # References